tobiscr/rt-bootstrapper/README.md

     ```
 ## Usage

-To use the `RT-bootstrapper`, you need to label your Kubernetes namespaces and pods accordingly.
+To use RT Bootstrapper, label your Kubernetes namespaces and Pods accordingly.
-The admission webhook will intercept the creation of these resources and apply the necessary configurations.
+The admission webhook intercepts the creation of these resources and applies the necessary configurations.
-For more information, see the [user documentation](./docs/user/README.md).

 ## Contributing